 I spent a lot on my car, I want it protected

 As we said above, if you have spent big on your car you are likely to want to give it the best care and attention.
-We recommend doing this by taking it to a car detailer instead of using car dealerships paint protection services.
+We recommend doing this by taking it to a car detailer instead of using car dealer paint protection services.

 Paintwork can be kept glossy and reflective through the use of various waxes and treatments but without paint protection, it is exposed that bit more and the colour will soon be affected by UV rays.
 So not only are you able to protect against minor abrasions and UV, you are able to retain the colour of the paint and even lock in that new car look and finish.